ethereum-optimism/specs/specs/protocol/exec-engine.md

 fee payments are not registered as internal EVM calls, and thus distinguished better this way.

 These are hardcoded addresses, pointing at pre-deployed proxy contracts.
-The proxies are backed by vault contract deployments, based on `FeeVault`, to route vault funds to L1 securely.
+The proxies are backed by vault contract deployments, based on `FeeVault`.
+Funds are moved on from these vaults according to [Revenue Sharing](./revenue-sharing.md).

 | Vault Name          | Predeploy                                              |
 | ------------------- | ------------------------------------------------------ |